rmgrimm/3scale-cms/rest-client/src/main/dokka/module.md

 # Module 3scale-cms-rest-client

-A Java library for interacting with the 3scale Developer Portal API
+A Java library for interacting with the 3scale Developer Portal API via REST API calls